blanklob/helium/README.md

 shopify version
 ```

-You should get a version number like 2.0.1

 #### To learn how to install Shopify CLI on Windows or Linux refer to the other installation guides [here](https://shopify.dev/themes/tools/cli/installation).